 For men in business to succeed, all the networking they need to do is the well-known kind — you know, building out lots of professional connections.
 But for women, the key to success is having a strong professional network and a close circle of other professional women.

 The result is powerful: Women with a large network and strong ties to an inner circle of mostly women have a two and a half times greater chance of job placement than women who lacked this power combination.
-Celebrate Equal Pay Day by building up your dream team through our Refer a Friend program.
+Celebrate Equal Pay Day by building up your dream team with these 17 networking tips.